 Our Communities Listening to Nature project used automated sound recorders to monitor birds in their natural environments.
 The recorders allowed us to record bird calls at many sites over long time periods.
 With local groups, we installed recorders at several locations, including Mount Worth State Park and its surrounding district, Bunyip State Park, Wombat State Forest, the Mount Alexander region and Brisbane Ranges National Park.
 Each location had its own study design, which was developed with input from the local group and land managers, and scientists from Museums Victoria.
 For more details on each project location please see the project reports below.

-The recordings are also added to the public library of Victorian bird sounds managed by Museums Victoria and available to everyone from their online collections.
+Communities Listening for Nature was carried out in partnership with Museums Victoria.
+The recordings from these projects have been added to the public library of Victorian bird sounds managed by Museums Victoria and is available to everyone from their online collections.

 This project is kindly supported by the Helen Macpherson Smith Trust.